TomNisbet/nqsap/docs/_docs/build-04-alu.md

 temporary storage.
 The B register was later redesigned to add its own bus transceiver to allow direct read access.

-## Flags

-A status register, containing a zero flag and a carry flag, is used to store results from ALU operations.
-The status register is loaded by a control line from the microcode ROM.
-The two outputs of the status register drive the _A<sub>13</sub>_ and _A<sub>14</sub>_ address lines of the microcode ROMs.

-### Zero flag

-The 74181 ALU does not have an output to indicate a zero result from an operation so a few NOR and AND gates are used (as in the Ben Eater design) to detect all zeroes at the ALU output.
-The ALU does have an _A=B_ bit that can be used for comparison operations, but it is not used in the NQSAP design.

-**Update:** the NOR/AND solution was replaced with a single 74HCT688 8-bit comparator.
-One set of inputs is tied low, so the comparator matches when the other set of inputs are all zero.
-In addition, the inputs of the comparator are now tied to the bus instead of the ALU output, so the zero detect can be used with non-ALU operations like register loads or transfers.

-### Carry flag
+## Carry flag

-Using the 74LS181's carry flag output (C<sub>n+4</sub>) as a processor flag is not straightforward to understand because the logic state used to indicate an overflow changes depending on the operation.
+Using the 74LS181's carry flag output (C<sub>n+4</sub>) as a processor flag is not straightforward to understand because the logic state used to indicate an overflow is dependent on the operation.
 For the addition operations, a logic LOW indicates carry occurred, but logic HIGH is used to indicate borrow needed for subtraction.
 See the [74181 ALU notes](../74181-alu-notes/) section for an explanation of why the chip does this.